dementeddevil/IdentityServer8/README.md

 For project documentation, please visit [readthedocs](https://identityserver4.readthedocs.io).

 ## Bug reports and feature requests
-Please use the [issue tracker](https://github.com/dementeddevil/IdentityServer8/issues) for that.
+Please use the [issue tracker](https://github.com/dementeddevil/Zen.IdentityServer/issues) for that.
 We only support the latest version for free.
 For older versions, you can get a commercial support agreement with us.

 ## Commercial and Community Support
-If you need help with implementing IdentityServer8 or your security architecture in general, there are both free and commercial support options.
+If you need help with implementing Zen.IdentityServer or your security architecture in general, there are both free and commercial support options.
 See [here](https://identityserver4.readthedocs.io/en/latest/intro/support.html) for more details.

 ## Sponsorship